SpikeLavender/SO/docs/architecture/architecture.rst

   Expose RESTful interface to API-H (unique path per recipe)

-  Make use of common “building block” sub-flows
+  Make use of common "building block" sub-flows

   Sequence orchestration steps for each Resource in the recipe
     * Request and configure network resources via SDN-C